Brenden Rice

-Brenden Rice is an American football wide receiver for the USC Trojans.
-Rice is the son of Pro Football Hall of Fame wide receiver Jerry Rice.
+Brenden Khalil Rice (born March 18, 2002) is an American professional football wide receiver for the Seattle Seahawks of the National Football League (NFL).
+He played college football at Colorado and USC before being drafted by the Los Angeles Chargers in the seventh round of the 2024 NFL draft.
+Rice is the son of Hall Of Famer Jerry Rice.

-High school career
+Early life

 Rice attended Hamilton High School in Chandler, Arizona and played football as a wide receiver.
 He also played basketball and was a sprinter on the track team.
 Rice was rated a three-star recruit and committed to the University of Colorado Boulder on October 15, 2019.

 College career

 In 2020, Rice had 6 receptions for 120 yards and 2 touchdowns for the Colorado Buffaloes.
 In 2021, he had 21 receptions for 299 yards, along with 17 kickoff returns for 469 yards and 6 carries for 54 yards.

 Rice entered the transfer portal on January 1, 2022.
 He transferred to USC on January 18, 2022.

+On December 8, 2023, Rice announced that he would forgo his remaining year of college eligibility and enter the 2024 NFL draft.